Financial-Times/tapper/README.md

 #### See also
 [`Tapper.Plug`](https://github.com/Financial-Times/tapper_plug) - [Plug](https://github.com/elixir-lang/plug) integration: decodes incoming [B3](https://github.com/openzipkin/b3-propagation) trace headers, joining or sampling traces.

+The API documentation can be found at [https://hexdocs.pm/tapper](https://hexdocs.pm/tapper).

 ## Implementation

 The Tapper API starts, and communicates with a supervised `GenServer` process (`Tapper.Tracer.Server`), with one server started per trace; all traces are thus isolated.